cybersader/jsonaut/README.md

 To use the Run GUI:
 1. Launch Jsonaut, ensuring you are in 'Run GUI' mode.
-2. Load the JSON configuration file you wish to execute.
+2. Load the JSON jobs configuration file you wish to execute.
+Look at [Adding Jobs to the Code](#adding-jobs-to-the-code) section for making your own Python jobs.
 3. Hit the 'Run' button and watch your job progress to completion!

 ### Builder GUI (Alpha) 🚧